cynteo/cab-public-docs/content/reference/api.md

 ### Using Azure Action Group Test

-The easiest way to test Alert Bridge:
+The easiest way to test Cynteo Alert Bridge:

 1. Go to **Azure Portal** → **Monitor** → **Action groups**
 2. Select your action group